grafana/grafana/docs/sources/getting-started/getting-started-prometheus.md

 Prometheus is an open-source systems monitoring and alerting toolkit for which Grafana includes built-in support.
 This topic walks you through the steps to create a series of dashboards in Grafana displaying system metrics of a host monitored by Prometheus.

-You can also configure your Grafana instance in the cloud to display system metrics monitored by Prometheus running in the cloud.
-For more information, refer to [Grafana Cloud](https://grafana.com/docs/grafana-cloud/) documentation.
+You can also configure your Grafana instance in the cloud to display system metrics.
+For more information, refer to the [Grafana Cloud](https://grafana.com/docs/grafana-cloud/) documentation.

 ## Step 1: Install Grafana and build your first dashboard